All Episodes

 Yes, sir.

-I uh don't have the opportunity to listen to you live, so I always listen to yesterday's program.
+I don't have the opportunity to listen to you live, so I always listen to yesterday's program.

-And the longer I listen, the smarter I get, and the funnier you get.
+And the longer I listen, the smarter I get and the funnier you get.

-Well thank you.
+Well, thank you.

-A program's never out of date whenever you hear it.
+That program's never out of date whenever you hear it.

-So you're not, I mean, you you're you're you're cool.
+So you're not, I mean, you're cool.

 You're hip.